Te0SX/python-practise/2048/README.md

+# Beep Statement

-Basically just a copy and implementation of https://github.com/yangshun/2048-python for practise.
+Basically just a copy and implementation of https://github.com/yangshun/2048-python for practise. ٩( ᐛ )و